MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-setposition-method.md

     MyFieldRef.SetFilter('10000..20000');
     MyRecordRef.FindLAST;
     Message(Text000, MyRecordRef.RecordId, MyRecordRef.Field(2));
-    MyRecordRef.SETPOSITION(InputString);
+    MyRecordRef.SetPosition(InputString);
     Message(Text001, MyRecordRef.RecordId, MyRecordRef.Field(2));
 end;

 ```

- The following is displayed before the SETPOSITION method is called:
+ The following is displayed before the SetPosition method is called:

  **The record No. before the primary key was changed is Vendor: 20000.**

  **The vendor name before the primary key was changed is AR Day property Management.**

- The following is displayed after the SETPOSITION method is called:
+ The following is displayed after the SetPosition method is called:

  **The record No. after the primary key was changed is Vendor: 20001.**